greenbone/gvm-tools/docs/config.rst

 .. rubric:: TLS section

-The TLS section allows to set the default port, TLS certificate file, TLS key file and TLS certificate authority file.
+The TLS section allows setting the default port, TLS certificate file, TLS key file and TLS certificate authority file.
 Only relevant if the TLS connection type is used (Default for :term:`GOS` 3.1).